-3. Repeat exercise #1 for RIPv2 and note down the multicast address on which RIPv2 forwards the updates.
-4. Write down the source IP address for the ping packets when you ping H1 from R1.
+Repeat exercise #1 for RIPv2 and note down the multicast address on which RIPv2 forwa Repeat exercise #1 for RIPv2 and note down the multicast address on which RIPv2 forw the updates.

-TC-316 Telecommunication Networks

-NED University of Engineering And Technology-Department of Electronic Engineering

--

--

 5. While working on R1, how could you check if H1 can reach the loopback interface?
-In other her

-words, how can you verify if a ping from H1 to loopback of R1 is successful?
+In other words, how can you verify if a ping from H1 to loopback of R1 is successful?

-and the state of t

--

--